tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 But task-oriented docs often swing too far toward tasks, resulting in minimal or anemic overview information.
 When that happens, you often end up confusing users with various tasks and no content that helps their decision-making about which tasks to follow and why.

-In [research about how developers use APIs](/learnapidoc/docapiscode_research_on_documenting_code.html#systematic-versus-opportunistic-behaviors), studies have identified "opportunistic" behaviors (try-first), "systematic" behaviors (read-first), and hybrids of the two.
+In [research about how developers use APIs](docapiscode_research_on_documenting_code.html#systematic-versus-opportunistic-behaviors), studies have identified "opportunistic" behaviors (try-first), "systematic" behaviors (read-first), and hybrids of the two.
 When observed, there's much more hybrid type behavior where people switch back and forth between reading and doing.
 Just because you might be an opportunistic user, it doesn’t mean you always skip conceptual explanations &mdash; it's just that you might not start with concepts.
 A non-linear reader might start with code, trying it out on their own, and circle back to the introductory conceptual information when the code doesn’t work as expected.

 Deciding to cater to one type of behavior at the expense of the other might not be practical, since the learning behaviors and approaches seem to be in constant flux.

-## Takeaways
+{: .takeaway}

+Remember that user behavior isn't night and day when it comes to opportunistic versus systematic behavior.
+Users flip back and forth between these two modes as needed.
+As such, try to link between the task-based topic and concepts where relevant to accommodate this fluctuating behavior.